Luane Dy: Early life

 Dy was born in Cauayan, Isabela from a Filipino-Spanish and Chinese ancestry.
-Her father, William Dy, is pure Chinese and cousin of Filipino politician Ian Dy from the prominent political clan of Isabela while her mother, Thelma Rivera Estrella-Dy, is half-Filipino and half-Spanish.
+Her father, William Dy, is pure Chinese and cousin of Filipino politician Ian Paul Dy from the prominent political clan of Isabela while her mother, Thelma Rivera Estrella-Dy, is half-Filipino and half-Spanish.
 She has two other siblings, an older brother and a younger sister.
 When she was 14 years old, she along with her mother and her siblings left Isabela and relocated to Quezon City after her parents separated.

 Career

 At 14 years old, Dy started as a model through joining a model search contest.
 She also appeared in commercials for various food brands before becoming well known.
 During her second year as an accountancy student at Far Eastern University, she became an actress and starred in various shows in ABS-CBN.
 In 2007, she became the entertainment segment presenter of GMA Network's 24 Oras and in 2010, she joined Unang Hirit as one of the hosts.
 Dy replaced Grace Lee as an anchor of segment "Star Bites" in Balitanghali, after Lee moved to TV5 In 2012.

 In 2017, she became a regular host of Eat Bulaga!
 The management of Eat Bulaga! has been trying to get her as host in the past but it was not possible due to conflict of schedule, since Balitanghali airs on the same time slot as Eat Bulaga!.
 After guesting in "Jackpot En Poy" segment of Eat Bulaga!, the management offered her to be a host of Eat Bulaga! and she accepted it.
 Besides being a host for Eat Bulaga!, she starred on My Carinderia Girl, one of the six 2018 Lenten special of the Eat Bulaga!.
 She was also part of a web series documenting her temporary off-camera work as location manager for the "Juan for All, All for Juan" segment of Eat Bulaga!.

+And in 2026, after almost 20 years, Dy left GMA Network and transferred to NET25, serving as one of the hosts of Kada Umaga and an anchor for Mata ng Agila Weekend.